top of page

 Sample Weekly Routine

-Here’s a sample weekly routine you can adapt:
+Here’s a sample weekly routine we can adapt:

-• Pre-Poo (Optional): Apply a lightweight oil like grapeseed oil to your hair before shampooing.
+• Pre-Poo (Optional): Apply a lightweight oil like grapeseed oil to our hair before shampooing.

-• Shampoo: Use a sulfate-free shampoo to gently cleanse your hair.
+• Shampoo: Use a sulfate-free shampoo to gently cleanse our hair.

 • Deep Condition: Apply a moisturizing deep conditioner and sit under a steamer or hooded dryer for 20-30 minutes.

-• Rinse: Rinse your hair thoroughly with cool water.
+• Rinse: Rinse our hair thoroughly with cool water.

 • Leave-In Conditioner: Apply a water-based leave-in conditioner to damp hair.